FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Methodology

 To meet strict latency, we avoid global re-optimization and operate in a receding-horizon fashion.
 At each replanning call, we extract a local sub-path $\bar{\mathcal{P}}_{[i_s,i_e]}$ by accumulating arc-length up to a fixed horizon $\mathcal{H}$ ahead of the current execution.
 Our replanning framework then repairs only this window to satisfy collision- and occlusion-free throughout, and we seamlessly splice it back to form the updated scan plan:

-This preserves the upstream scan intent outside the affected region and prevents unnecessary tour disruption, while reacting promptly to local changes.
-The plug-in is invoked in an event-driven manner whenever newly observed obstacles would violate clearance or clean sensing along the current path, and is complemented by a lightweight periodic refresh to remain synchronized with the evolving online map.
+This preserves the upstream intent outside the affected region while reacting promptly to local changes.
+This layer is invoked in an event-driven manner whenever non-target obstacles would violate clearance or clean sensing along the current path, and is complemented by a lightweight periodic refresh to remain synchronized with the evolving online map.
 Importantly, replanning runs with a strict time budget and returns the best feasible repair found within the budget, ensuring responsiveness in closed-loop flight.
-By isolating visibility reasoning into a fast local repair layer, \textbf{FC-Vision} enables drop-in adoption by existing scanners, retaining their mature planning stacks while adding real-time occlusion-aware corrections when the environment changes.
+By isolating visibility reasoning into a fast local repair layer, \textbf{FC-Vision} enables drop-in adoption by existing scanners, retaining their mature planning stacks while adding real-time occlusion-aware corrections when the surrounding environment changes.